 Hypnosis has been studied for other conditions, including:

 - Pain control.
-Hypnosis may be beneficial for pain associated with cancer, irritable bowel syndrome, fibromyalgia, temporomandibular joint problems, dental procedures and headaches.
+Hypnosis may help with pain due to burns, cancer, childbirth, irritable bowel syndrome, fibromyalgia, temporomandibular joint problems, dental procedures and headaches.

 - Hot flashes.
 Hypnosis may relieve symptoms of hot flashes associated with menopause.

 - Behavior change.
-Hypnosis has been used with some success in the treatment of insomnia, bed-wetting, smoking, obesity and phobias.
+Hypnosis has been used with some success in the treatment of insomnia, bed-wetting, smoking, and overeating.

 Adverse reactions to hypnosis are rare, but may include: